vijayanajay/stock_rule_based/stories/story_007_implement_sqlite_persistence.md

 **Created:** 2025-06-21
 **Revised:** 2025-06-22 (Updated with runtime issues)
 **Started:** 2025-06-24
-**Blocked:** 2025-06-22 - Configuration format mismatch and vectorbt API issues
+**Completed:** 2025-06-22 - All runtime issues resolved, persistence fully functional

 ## User Story
 As a technical trader, I want all backtesting results and trading signals to be persistently stored in a local SQLite database so that I can maintain a complete historical record of all recommendations and their performance outcomes.